kubernetes/enhancements/keps/sig-storage/1682-csi-driver-skip-permission/README.md

 * **What happens if we reenable the feature if it was previously rolled back?**
-  If reenabled, any subsequent CSIDriver volumes that are mounted will respect the user-defined values for `SupportsFSGroup`.
+  If reenabled, any subsequent CSIDriver volumes that are mounted will respect the user-defined values for `FSGroupPolicy`.
 Existing mounted volumes will not be modified.